jorishr/notes-on-javascript/_basics/program_structure/program_structure.md

 	- [Strict mode](#strict-mode)
 		- [Strict mode properties](#strict-mode-properties)
 ## Expressions and statements
 An expression is a fragment of code that produces a value (thus, a chunk of grouped digits).
-Think of a subsentence.
+Think of a sub-sentence.
 A JS statement is full sentence, that ends with a `;`.
 A program is a list of statements.

 Type `1` into the JS console and this expression only produces the value 1.
 But it disappears.
 A statement stands on it own.
 It can affect the statements that come after it (side effects).

 ## Javascript environment
 The environment is the collection of bindings and their respective values that exist at a given time.
 Some are part of the language standard.
-Others are specific to the enviromnent and provide ways to interact with the surrounding system.
+Others are specific to the environment and provide ways to interact with the surrounding system.
 For example, in the browser you can interact with the Document Object Model but those methods are not available when running the code in NodeJs.

 ## Control flow
 Javascript by default follows a straight-line flow, executing line by line from top to bottom.